rlcocate/abi-developer-evaluation/README.md

 This complete system uses the CQRS architecture and is based on **DDD (Domain-Driven Design)**.
 This includes sales, users, customers, branches, and product functionalities.
 The application was developed in **.NET 8**.
-Uses AutoMapper, Mediator, and FluentValidation technologies.
+Uses AutoMapper, Mediator, Entity Framework, and FluentValidation technologies.
 For testing, XUnit was used.
-The databases running on **Docker**.
+The databases are running on **Docker**.

 ## **Summary**